The Further Mis-Adventures of Cliff Booth: Development and casting

 In July 2021, when asked about Once Upon a Time in Hollywood (2019) character Cliff Booth's time during World War II, Quentin Tarantino stated, "Someday I'll do his adventure in the POW camp".
+In March 2023, Tarantino revealed that he had completed a screenplay titled The Movie Critic, centered on a film reviewer who wrote for the fictional pornographic magazine The Popstar Pages in 1977 California.
+By April 2024, multiple reports indicated that the project had evolved into a continuation of the Cliff Booth character following the events Once Upon a Time in Hollywood, with Brad Pitt expected to reprise the role, before the film was ultimately canceled.
+However, in an August 2025 interview with The Hollywood Reporter, Tarantino contradicted those reports, stating that The Movie Critic "would have been a spiritual successor to Once Upon a Time in Hollywood, but there were no crossover characters.
+Cliff Booth was never in The Movie Critic."

-In April 2025, David Fincher was reported to have been hired to direct a sequel to Once Upon a Time in Hollywood written by Tarantino, with Netflix having acquired the script and Brad Pitt reprising his role as Cliff Booth while Leonardo DiCaprio was reportedly in talks to reprise his role as Rick Dalton in a cameo appearance.
+In April 2025, David Fincher was reported to have been hired to direct a sequel to Once Upon a Time in Hollywood written by Tarantino, with Netflix having acquired the script and Pitt reprising his role as Cliff Booth while Leonardo DiCaprio was reportedly in talks to reprise his role as Rick Dalton in a cameo appearance.
+In March 2026, Pitt was reportedly paid $40 million to star in and produce the film, and Fincher received $20 million, while writer and producer Tarantino was paid more than $20 million for a one-picture license to his screenplay, while retaining ownership of the underlying work.
+DiCaprio ultimately turned down the cameo appearance, stating, "there were some talks about it early on.
+Ultimately, I cannot wait to see the Cliff Booth story, but I'm not in it.
+I think David Fincher's the perfect man for the job… there's nobody better to carry on that lineage and tell that story."
 Pitt was instrumental in approaching Fincher to direct the film.
 It was reported by Deadline Hollywood later that same month that the film would be called The Continuing Adventures of Cliff Booth and would follow Booth as a Hollywood studio fixer.
 Tarantino later elaborated on his decision to not direct the film as his final project stating: "I love this script, but I'm still walking down the same ground I've already walked.
 It just kind of unenthused me.
 This last movie, I've got to not know what I'm doing again.
 I've got to be in uncharted territory".